Brian Makes Full Recovery Following

 When his family was not visiting, Brian was able to use his recovered communicative faculties to foster new relationships with the other patients.
 “They encouraged us to communicate with each other,” Brian said.
 “There were several other patients on the floor that were older than me and going through the same thing.
 Seeing their progress was very uplifting.”

-To learn more about rehabilitation services at Swedish Covenant Hospital,
+To learn more about rehabilitation services at Swedish Hospital, please call 773-878-6888

 By David Modica | Published December 8, 2015